kayburns/women-snowboard/research/im2txt/README.md

 ./train_baseline_ft.sh
 ```

-Double check the experiment bash script to see which variables should be set.
+Different experiments require different variable, so double check the experiment bash script to see which variables should be set.

 ## Generating sentences.
 Run the following from `women-snowboard/research/im2txt`.